-Footprint: quantities that produce non-financial capital changes which then produce impact.
-Called the actor's impact drivers in the Protocols.
+Footprint: quantities that produce capital changes which then produce impact.
+Included in the term impact drivers in the Protocols.
 It is a subset of flows in the TEEB AgriFood Evaluation Framework.
 The footprint of a food system actor is not the only driver of impact.
 Impact valuations will differ depending on the footprint of other businesses and society.
 Impact valuations will also differ depending on exogenous drivers such as population growth, urbanisation, social and political dynamics.
 For example, the social cost of carbon depends on a choice of emission scenario, biophysical responses, and socio-economic scenario.
 Footprint accords with familiar terms such as carbon footprint and water footprint.